leyla-gilgen/leyla-gilgen.github.io/_pages/about.md

 I'm a PhD Candidate in Labor Economics at the <a href="https://www.vwi.unibe.ch/index_eng.html">Department of Economics</a> at the University of Bern.

-Research interests: Concentration, Wages, Monopsony
+Research interests: Concentration, Wage Inequality, Monopsony